 Chorus is kind of a weird effect.
 Sometimes it can be sweet, delicate and organic.
 Sometimes it can be bold, crisp and hi-fi.
 It’s difficult to find something new to do with the effect after all these years, especially something that honours the established chorus sound we’ve all grown to love, but Seymour Duncan has taken a particularly unique approach with a new dynamic feature.
-Now, in the interests of transparency I actually wrote the manual for this pedal and was able to play an early prototype in California in early 2015, but this review is totally unbiased: I have no reason to persuade you to buy the Catalina if it’s not what you’re after.

 The Catalina Dynamic Chorus is made using Bucket Brigade Devices (BBDs) and it has stereo outputs for sending the output to two amps or signal chains.
 It has controls for Delay (ie: you can select between .5Ms to 50Ms distance between the dry and effected sounds), Mix (which lets you dial in anything from very subtle background chorus to a 3dB boost for the effected signal compared to the dry sound), Depth and Rate controls, plus a smaller Tone control which rolls off up to 10dB at 5kHZ (in other words, you can keep plenty of air in your tone with the control all the way open, or roll it right back for a darker, more subtle effect).
 There’s a True Bypass footswitch and a separate Expression switch which engages the Dynamic feature; there’s also a Threshold control which lights up blue or green depending on the setting of the Hard/Soft mini-toggle.